🏷️ Stop! Check the price first.

 Recommended Time to Wait Before Sleeping After Eating

-To minimize these health risks, waiting at least three hours after eating before you go to bed is highly recommended.
-This timeframe allows your body to effectively transfer food from the stomach to the small intestine, thereby reducing the likelihood of indigestion, acid reflux, and other digestive complications.
+To lower these health risks, wait at least three hours after eating before bed.
+This gives your body time to move food.
+It goes from your stomach to your small intestine.
+This helps stop indigestion, acid reflux, and other tummy problems.

 Ideal Meal Portions